pankaj-prog/SkillUP/README.md

 ReactJS

 ### Features
-- Add products to cart or wishlist from to individual product page.
+- Add products to cart or wishlist from individual product page.
 - Filter products by category, price and ratings.
 - Sort products by price.
 - Authentication: login persist on refresh through local storage.